Arezookhalili/Arezookhalili.github.io/_posts/2023-11-20-K Means Clustering Project.md

 ### Context <a name="overview-context"></a>

-We would like to create a model that allows us to use a few features of Universities to cluster them into two groups of Private and Public.
-Information about the children who have had corrective spine surgery is in the dataset 'College_Data'.
+I would like to create a model that allows me to use a few features of universities to cluster them into two groups of Private and Public.
+Information about the universities is in the dataset 'College_Data'.
 The College dataset has 777 rows and 18 columns named as:

 * Private: A factor with levels No and Yes indicating private or public university
 * Apps: Number of applications received